wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 *   3\.
 Civilians shall enjoy the protection afforded by this Part, unless and for such time as they take a direct part in hostilities.

-### Article 14 Protection of objects indispensable to the survival of the civilian population
+### Article 14---Protection of objects indispensable to the survival of the civilian population

 Starvation of civilians as a method of combat is prohibited.
 It is therefore prohibited to attack, destroy, remove or render useless, for that purpose, objects indispensable to the survival of the civilian population, such as foodstuffs, agricultural areas for the production of foodstuffs, crops, livestock, drinking water installations and supplies and irrigation works.

-### Article 15 Protection of works and installations containing dangerous forces
+### Article 15---Protection of works and installations containing dangerous forces

 Works or installations containing dangerous forces, namely dams, dykes and nuclear electrical generating stations, shall not be made the object of attack, even where these objects are military objectives, if such attack may cause the release of dangerous forces and consequent severe losses among the civilian population.

-### Article 16 Protection of cultural objects and of places of worship
+### Article 16---Protection of cultural objects and of places of worship

 Without prejudice to the provisions of the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict of 14 May 1954, it is prohibited to commit any acts of hostility directed against historic monuments, works of art or places of worship which constitute the cultural or spiritual heritage of peoples, and to use them in support of the military effort.

-### Article 17 Prohibition of forced movement of civilians
+### Article 17---Prohibition of forced movement of civilians

 *   1\.
 The displacement of the civilian population shall not be ordered for reasons related to the conflict unless the security of the civilians involved or imperative military reasons so demand.
 Should such displacements have to be carried out, all possible measures shall be taken in order that the civilian population may be received under satisfactory conditions of shelter, hygiene, health, safety and nutrition.

 *   2\.
 Civilians shall not be compelled to leave their own territory for reasons connected with the conflict.

-### Article 18 Relief societies and relief actions
+### Article 18---Relief societies and relief actions

 *   1\.
 Relief societies located in the territory of the High Contracting Party, such as Red Cross (Red Crescent, Red Lion and Sun) organizations, may offer their services for the performance of their traditional functions in relation to the victims of the armed conflict.
 The civilian population may, even on its own initiative, offer to collect and care for the wounded, sick and shipwrecked.